kgoettler/tasksync/README.md

 - `tasksync stop` will stop the background service
 - `tasksync status` will indicate whether the background service is running
 - `tasksync pull` will immediately sync changes from Todoist -> Taskwarrior

+## How it Works

+Tasksync runs as a background service which receives notifications about newly added or modified tasks from Taskwarrior and sends the corresponding updates to Todoist.
+Tasksync receives notifications via Taskwarrior hook scripts, and sends updates to Todoist via the Todoist Sync API.
+Updates are not sent synchronously; Tasksync only sends updates to Todoist after 10 seconds have elapsed without any updates from Taskwarrior.
+This provides several benefits:

+- Taskwarrior hooks are not blocked by network calls
+  - Runtime with synchronous network calls: ~800ms
+  - Runtime with tasksync: ~100ms
+- Todoist Sync API calls can be batched
+- Syncing can be disabled by simply shutting down the service

 ## To Do